smartgeber Logo

-This article explores Jewish beliefs regarding Jesus, highlighting how he is perceived within Jewish traditions and contrasting these views with those of other religions.
+This article explores Jewish beliefs about Jesus, explaining how he is perceived in Jewish traditions and how these views differ from other religions.

 Hi there!
 I'm curious about Jewish beliefs regarding Jesus.
 Could you explain if Jews believe in Jesus and how he is viewed within Jewish traditions?
 I'm interested in understanding the differences in Jewish beliefs about Jesus compared to other religions.